 White blood cells (leukocytes) are an important part of the body's defense against infectious organisms and foreign substances.
-To defend the body adequately, a sufficient number of white blood cells must receive a message that an infectious organism or foreign substance has invaded the body, get to where they are needed, and then kill and digest the harmful organism or substance (see Biology of the Immune System: White blood cells and see Biology of the Immune System: Lymphatic System: Helping Defend Against Infection).
+To defend the body adequately, a sufficient number of white blood cells must receive a message that an infectious organism or foreign substance has invaded the body, get to where they are needed, and then kill and digest the harmful organism or substance (see see White blood cells and see Fig. 1: Lymphatic System: Helping Defend Against Infection).

 Like all blood cells, white blood cells are produced in the bone marrow.
 They develop from stem (precursor) cells that mature into one of the five major types of white blood cells: